alphagov/rp-onboarding-tech-docs/source/pages/saml/samlComplianceTool.rst

 * your service will work with GOV.UK Verify
 * user data will remain secure within the GOV.UK Verify federation

-Your service and matching service need to consume and produce SAML messages in a variety of different scenarios.
-The SAML compliance tool allows you to test and prove that your service and matching service can consume and produce all required SAML messages.
+The SAML Compliance Tool allows you to test and prove that your service and matching service can consume and produce all required SAML messages for the scenarios your service needs to be able to handle.

+**Please provide CT proof before connecting to Integration Email their engagement lead**

-The compliance tool provides clear error messages.
-These will help with iterative development of your service.
-We advise you to use the compliance tool as part of your continuous integration pipeline.
-This ensures that any changes maintain backwards compatibility.
+The Compliance Tool provides clear error messages to help with iterative development of your service.
+We advise you to use the Compliance Tool as part of your continuous integration pipeline to ensure that any changes maintain backwards compatibility.

 Before running SAML compliance tests, :ref:`install <msa_install_msa>` and :ref:`configure  <ConfigureMSA>` your MSA.

 Use the SAML compliance test to: